JuliaLang/julia/doc/stdlib/io-network.rst

    Create a fixed size IOBuffer.
 The buffer will not grow dynamically.

-.. function:: IOBuffer(string)
+.. function:: IOBuffer(string::String)

    ..
 Docstring generated from Julia source

-   Create a read-only IOBuffer on the data underlying the given string.
+   Create a read-only ``IOBuffer`` on the data underlying the given string.

-.. function:: IOBuffer([data,],[readable,writable,[maxsize]])
+.. function:: IOBuffer([data,],[readable::Bool=true, writable::Bool=true, [maxsize::Int=typemax(Int)]])

    ..
 Docstring generated from Julia source

-   Create an IOBuffer, which may optionally operate on a pre-existing array.
+   Create an ``IOBuffer``\ , which may optionally operate on a pre-existing array.
 If the readable/writable arguments are given, they restrict whether or not the buffer may be read from or written to respectively.
 By default the buffer is readable but not writable.
 The last argument optionally specifies a size beyond which the buffer may not be grown.

 .. function:: takebuf_array(b::IOBuffer)